 Safia Jama was born in Queens, New York to a Somali father and an Irish-American mother.
-A Cave Canem graduate fellow and a graduate of Harvard College, she earned an MFA in poetry from Rutgers University-Newark and has interned at the Poetry Society of America.
+A Cave Canem graduate fellow, she earned a B.A. from Harvard College and an M.F.A. from Rutgers University-Newark.
 Her poetry appears in RHINO, Toe Good Poetry, Reverie, The New Sound, Cooper Street, and Muftah Magazine.
 The Offing featured her poetry in a round-up of “rebel women” in “I Slay: 11 Women Artists & Writers Get Us into Formation.”
-Safia’s reviews have been spotlighted by the Poetry Foundation and her prose can be read at The Volta blog, English Kills Review, Bryant Park’s Word for Word, and NPR’s Schoolbook, with work forthcoming in Boston Review.
+Safia’s reviews have been spotlighted by the Poetry Foundation and her prose can be read at The Volta blog, English Kills Review, Bryant Park’s Word for Word blog, and NPR’s Schoolbook.
 She is nonfiction editor at Apogee Journal.

 Photo credit: Jess X. Chen